CvetomirKuzmanov/OpenAps_Widget-Display/README.md

 ## The widget

 ### The second part is the widget itself that works by reading the information then displaying it every 10 minutes.

+### The widget is in the value.js file and should be copy and pasted into Scriptable.